 Policy Planning acts as a liaison with nongovernmental organizations, the academic community, think tanks, and others to exchange expert views on matters relevant to U.S. policy and to ensure that broad public opinion informs the policy formulation process.

-Policy Planning holds a series of dialogues -- known as planning talks -- with counterparts from other countries, including our key European allies, Japan, South Korea, Australia, China, and Russia.
+Policy Planning holds a series of dialogues -- known as planning talks -- with counterparts from other countries, including our key European allies, Japan, South Korea, Australia, India, China, and Russia.
 These talks provide an opportunity to discuss broad strategic issues that go beyond crisis management or the day-to-day concerns of diplomacy.

 The Director of the Policy Planning Staff manages the State Department's Dissent Channel.
 Consistent with its mandate to stimulate innovation and creativity in the Department, this unique process allows the Policy Planning Director to bring constructive, dissenting or alternative views on substantive foreign policy issues to the Secretary of State and Senior Department Officials.